How Gold Wash Plants Work

 Setup & Operation

 Our wash plants are designed for simplicity.
-Setup usually takes 30 minutes or less — level the plant, connect your water source, and start feeding material.
+Setup takes about 30 minutes on the smaller plants and around an hour on the largest — level the plant, connect your water source, and start feeding material.
 No special training required.
 One operator can run the entire system.

 Ready to Start Recovering Gold?